Their son’s killing was caught on film like Tyre Nichols’ beating. They want answers

 The men responded last June when Christian called 911 because his car got stuck near Silver Plume; the amateur geologist repeatedly offered to throw anything that might be considered a weapon out of the car when dealing with 911 and law enforcement but was instructed not to.
 Seven officers responded from different departments and spoke with Christian for more than an hour as he appeared to suffer some type of mental health crisis.
 When he refused to leave the vehicle, however, officers eventually tasered him; he appeared to grab a small knife as he subsequently thrashed and Mr Buen fatally shot him.

-Lawyers for the two deputies have petitioned for a joint trial, while Mr Gould’s lawyer on Monday argued that the case be dismissed for reasons that include his client’s physical absence on the night in question.
+Prosecutors have petitioned for a joint trial, while Mr Gould’s lawyer on Monday argued that the case be dismissed for reasons that include his client’s physical absence on the night in question.
+After speaking to on-site officers and allegedly authoritizing the breach of the vehicle, Mr Gould was en route to the scene when Christian was killed, according to court documents.

 “It’s incredibly hard to sit there and hear them basically trying to get off,” Ms Glass said Monday after the hearing.
 “That’s what they’re going to try and do ...
 That’s what we’re going to have to sit through.”